-Section 3-2A.
+Section 3-4.
 Call-Out Pay

-- A. A unit member called out for work after going home from a shift or called out for overtime work while on stand-by pay shall be entitled to a minimum of three (3) hours pay at time and one-half $(1 \frac{1}{2})$ times the employee's regular rate of pay. - B. Travel time shall be included in the minimum call-out guarantee and shall be paid only if the total work and allowed travel time exceed the three (3) hour minimum.
-The total travel time compensated for round trip travel to and from the job site shall be forty-five (45) minutes. - C. Travel time shall not apply when the employee is working on overtime which was planned in advance.
-An employee requested to report early, before the normal starting time of the shift, shall not be eligible for travel time, but would qualify for overtime for the extra time worked at the job site.
+- A. A unit employee called out for work after going home from a shift or called out for overtime work while on stand-by pay shall be entitled to a minimum of 3 hours pay at 1 1⁄2 times the employee's regular rate of pay. - B. Travel time shall be included in the minimum call-out guarantee and shall be paid only if the total work and allowed travel time exceed the 3 hour minimum.
+The total travel time compensated for round trip travel to and from the job site shall be 45 minutes. - C. Travel time shall not apply when the employee is working on overtime which was planned in advance.
+An employee requested to report early, before the normal starting time of the shift, shall not be eligible for travel time, but would qualify for overtime for the extra time worked at the job site. - D. Once called out, Standby Pay will stop.

-Section 3-3.
+Section 3-5.
 Out-Of-Class Pay

-A unit member temporarily required to serve in a regular authorized position in a higher classification shall be compensated at a higher rate of pay in accordance with the following:
+A unit employee temporarily required to serve in a regular authorized position in a higher classification shall be compensated at a higher rate of pay in accordance with the following:

-A. To be eligible for the additional compensation, the unit member must first accumulate ten (10) regular working shifts of assignment in the higher class within any twenty-four (24) month period; satisfactory performance during a previous appointment to the higher class will be credited to the qualifying period.
+A. To be eligible for the additional compensation, the unit employee must first accumulate 10 regular working shifts of assignment in the higher class within any 24 month period; satisfactory performance during a previous appointment to the higher class will be credited to the qualifying period.
 The days of out-of-class assignment need not necessarily be consecutive.